 That’s a surprising fact; but it is not just the answer to a historical trivia question.

-The Buddhisms was have now were created with motivations probably quite different from ours.
+The Buddhisms we have now were created with motivations probably quite different from ours.
 So it could be good to ask: do those Buddhisms address our current needs?
 Do we still want all those Western ideologies in Buddhism?

 [This is a page in my Crumbling of Consensus Buddhism series.
 It is a conceptual overview of the next several posts.
 Those will have much more detail, including facts that support the broad generalizations here.]